Legal.us LLC

 Specify the utilities the tenant must pay during the lease term.

-Step 10 – Fill In Security Deposit Details
+Step 10 – Fill In the Security Deposit Details

 Write the security deposit amount and whether the landlord will pay the tenant interest on the deposit.
 Also, note when the landlord must return the security deposit and how he or she shall handle the disbursement of funds.